julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 In the old ways, it was said that **to give your blood to the soil was to speak directly to the Earth**.

+If you're exploring menstrual rituals as part of a deeper fertility practice, my **[Fertility Magic Guide](https://wildwitchherbs.gumroad.com/l/fertility-magic)** walks you through a complete 4-month system of menstrual rites, herbal tea blends, moon-cycle workings, folk charms, and traditional fertility customs designed to be followed throughout the cycle.

 ### A Ritual Older Than Religion

 Among **pre-Christian Slavs**, the act of returning menstrual blood to the ground was both **an offering and a bond**.
 A woman might squat in a garden’s corner, whispering her hopes for children, a good harvest, or healing.
 Her blood, rich with iron and intent, would soak into the roots. **No need for words, the soil understood.**